bgarbin/GUIDE/README.md

       First:     WARNING think about what to provide to kernel and to keyboard_keys
       - verify unit of nstep_record and nstep_update_plot
-      - Parameters: - introduce ramp or modulation
+      - Parameters: - introduce ramp or modulation                                    (done)
-                    - add plot possibility and according checkbox
+                    - add plot possibility and according checkbox                     (done)
                     - add linked parameters ('equation' keyword for parameters)
+                    - optimize parameter and variable array update after calculations
       - PDE : - do this
               - variable values and re-optimize (direct indexation?)
       - Optimize: - each dock's plot in a remote plot widget